hal/elemento/README.md

     The element in the HTML template is replaced with the return value of the method.
 The method should return one of: `elemental2.dom.HTMLElement`, `IsElement`, `Widget`, or `IsWidget` and must not have any parameters.

 You're also free to use custom types when mapping fields and methods.
 In this case the generated code will use `Js.cast()`.
-This might lead to strange errors and it's up to you to make sure the cast works.
+It's up to you to make sure the cast works.
+Otherwise this can lead to strange errors which are hard to detect.

 ## Dependencies